Environmental Policy, MA

 - sustainability and resilience

-The Master of Arts in Environmental Policy 45-credit program can be completed within two years of full-time study.
-Students with diverse interests and undergraduate backgrounds (e.g., environmental studies, IT, business, natural sciences, political sciences) are eligible for admission into the program.
-Scholarship opportunities are available for certain candidates, as well as competitive graduate assistantships.
+The Master of Arts in Environmental Policy 42-credit program can be completed within two years of full-time study.
+We are seeking students from diverse interests and academic backgrounds, including but not limited to environmental studies, IT, business, natural sciences, and political sciences.
+Scholarship opportunities are available for qualified candidates, as well as competitive graduate assistantships.

 PROGRAM GRADUATES WILL BE PREPARED TO WORK IN: